AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

     **Note:**

     -   A repository stores multiple snapshots.
-Each snapshot is a copy of all indexes, specified indexes, or a single index in a cluster.
+Each snapshot is a copy of all indexes, specific indexes, or a single index in a cluster.
     -   The first snapshot is a full copy of the data in a cluster.
 Subsequent snapshots store only incremental data.
 If you create a subsequent snapshot, the system only adds data to or removes data from the previous snapshot.
 Therefore, less time is required to create a subsequent snapshot than the first snapshot.
--   Create a snapshot for specified indexes
+-   Create a snapshot for specific indexes

     By default, a snapshot contains all the enabled indexes.
 If Kibana is used when you create a snapshot, you may want to ignore all diagnostic indexes \(the `.kibana` indexes\) because of limited disk space.
-In this case, you can run the following command to create a snapshot only for specified indexes:
+In this case, you can run the following command to create a snapshot only for specific indexes:

     ```
     PUT _snapshot/my_backup/snapshot_2